My Plantiful Cooking

 ❔Commonly asked questions

-Why is my kimchi fried rice wet and soggy?
+Why is my kimchi fried rice soggy?

 A bowl of kimchi fried rice with a pair of chopsticks, kimchi, and soy sauce in the background.